Beye History, Family Crest & Coats of Arms

 Early Origins of the Beye family

-Lincolnshire was another ancient family seat.
+The surname Beye was first found in Colchester, where they had been granted lands about the year 1500.
+The name was originally spelt Baye, and Beyer.
+The parish of Bennington in Lincolnshire was another ancient family seat.
 "This place belonged to the family of Bay, of whom William Bay was summoned to the grand council at Westminster in 1353, as member for Boston: the ancient family mansion, Bay Hall, is still entire."
-CITATION[CLOSE]

 Early History of the Beye family

-Another 97 words (7 lines of text) covering the years 170 and 1708 are included under the topic Early Beye History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beye research.
+Another 49 words (4 lines of text) covering the years 1708, 1671, 1746, 1662 and 1662 are included under the topic Early Beye History in all our PDF Extended History products and printed products wherever possible.

 Beye Spelling Variations